aws/aws-database-encryption-sdk-dynamodb/README.md

 ## DynamoDB Encryption Client for Dafny

-TODO This is the landing page for the DDBEC for Dafny.
+TODO landing page info for the DDBEC.

+### Development

+This repo contains several projects:
+- DynamoDbEncryption: Contains the implementation of the DynamoDb Encryption Client in all target languages
+- TODO test vectors
+- TODO examples

+A specification of all these projects exists at `specification`.

 ## Security